Coping With Epilepsy Matthew's Friends

 You also NEED TO keep an E journal with things like sleep patterns, food consumed and digestive patterns, video/tv/computer time spent and more in it, of which I can give you more details, but doing this will help you find your triggers.

-Some of what described (deja vu) sounds a lot temporal lobe epilepsy.
-Perhaps you need to bring this up with the neurologist.
+Some of what described (deja vu) sounds a lot TLE.
+Perhaps you need to bring this up with the neuro.

 BTW, welcome to CWE.
 Feel free to check things out here, we have lots of information to be had, especially in the Library and the Kitchen.